bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2">Module 2: DOM Manipulation and Event Handling</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 This module is designed to provide you with a comprehensive understanding of how to manipulate the Document Object Model (DOM) using JavaScript and how to handle events in JavaScript.
 Throughout the module, you will gain hands-on experience working with the DOM and will develop a deep understanding of how to make dynamic and interactive web pages.

 The module will cover the key concepts of the DOM, including how to access and manipulate DOM elements using JavaScript, and how to use event listeners to respond to user input, such as clicks and key presses.
 You will understand how to use these concepts to create interactive web pages that are responsive to user input.

 By the end of the module, you will be proficient in manipulating the DOM using JavaScript and will be able to handle events to make your web pages more interactive.
 You will be able to apply best practices and coding standards to write high-quality code that meets the needs of your clients and users.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3">Module 3: Advanced JavaScript Techniques and jQuery</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 This module is designed to provide you with a comprehensive understanding of advanced JavaScript techniques and the jQuery library.
 Throughout the module, you will gain hands-on experience working with JavaScript and jQuery and develop a deep understanding of how to make dynamic and interactive web pages.

 You will understand how to use these techniques to write efficient and effective JavaScript code.
 In addition, you will be introduced to the jQuery library, which simplifies DOM manipulation and event handling in JavaScript.
 You will learn how to use jQuery to create animations, handle events, and manipulate the DOM more easily.

-By the end of the module, you will build a hands-on project that will bring learning to life.
+<p>By the end of the module, you will build a hands-on project that will bring learning
+to life.</p>
 <!-- end of syllabus -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-2">1.2 About this Lesson: JS for Web Dev (0:38)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Hi there.
 In this lesson, you will be introduced to the world of JavaScript, a high level programming language that is widely used for web development.

 You will learn about the basics of JavaScript programming, including the syntax, data, types and variables.
 You will also set up your development environment to get started with writing  your own JavaScript code.
 By the end of this lesson,  you will have a solid understanding of the basics of JavaScript programming.
 And you will be able to create simple JavaScript programs.
 You will also be ready to move on to more advanced topics like JavaScript development.
 Whether you are a complete beginner or have some programming experience, this lesson will provide you with a solid foundation in JavaScript programming.
 See you in the next lesson.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-3">1.3 Introduction to JavaScript (5:33)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 In this lesson we will learn some history and introduction related to JavaScript.
-So let&apos;s get started.

 The very first question that comes to our mind is, what is JavaScript?

 JavaScript is a programming language that is used to add interactive features to websites.

 It is used alongside HTML and CSS to make websites more dynamic and engaging.
 In simple terms, JavaScript allows you to add functionality to your web page.
 For example, you can